Brandon-Schefstad/next-level-hair-designs/README.md

 # Next Level Hair Designs

 Freelance client requested a website for her personal business.
 She is a hairstylist and needed the website to allow for an image gallery, pricing menu, and a separate page for booking.
+It also needed to be built for minimal maintenance and to run completely from a movile device.
 Booking is handled through a third-party platform.
 Site is created from a mobile-first approach since the client does not have access to a computer currently.

 ## Project Status